 Confusion with Setting and Time

 Losing track of time can happen to anyone of any age, but it can be concerning in certain situations.
-If your older loved one is forgetting the day, the date, or where they are it could be a sign of memory impairment.
+If your family member is forgetting the day, the date, or where they are it could be a sign of memory impairment.

 Trouble Recognizing Visual Images